stencila/cli/README.md

 > *ˈsɪbɪl* _noun_
 > 1. in ancient Greece a woman believed to be an oracle incapable of speaking mistruths
-> 2. a tool for building and running containers for authoring and reproducing [Stencila](https://stenci.la) documents
+> 2. a tool for building and running containers for reproducible documents

 ### Why?